resourcium/resourcium.github.io/content/requirements/index.md

 - The app should be customisable by students (for example changing color schemes) where settings will be stored in a database

 ### Could Haves:
+- The system could feature a ticketing system where staff members and course representatives respond to the additional help required by the student in their course
 - The system could have a page dedicated to helping students further their careers via a shared calendar that they can access to see upcoming events
 - The system could feature things that are currently happening at the university, via blogs, social medias etc. (this will require scripting and web scraping)
 - The system could allow additional features to be added, essentially a architecture that is extensible.